Ariescyn/EldenRing-Save-Manager/README.md

   - To delete a save slot, select the slot and click 'Delete Save'.
   - Right-click on a save slot to edit notes.
 Notepad will open and allow you to enter details related to the save, like rune count, levels etc.

+To update an existing save slot.
+  - enter the same name and click Done and it will overwrite the existing one.

 This is my first GUI app and have been using it since DS3.
 Figured i would share it with all the issues of people losing their progress. i would love suggestions/advice!
 Email me at scyntacks94@gmail.com